 Each rescue sets its own policies regarding placement.
 Since many of these dogs were lost or strays, giving them free rein in an open area might cause them to panic and run again, to be hurt or killed.
 Rescue dogs are placed in restrictive situations (fenced yards, walked on lead) until they bond to their families and can be trusted to run loose.
 Once the bond is established, more freedom is allowed though we prefer people exercise caution when it is done just as one would with a very young child.
 An adult rescue dog would have no clue about the animals and since it would not yet have bonded to you, would most likely run at the first opportunity, especially if frightened by a horse or cow.
 For this reason, rescues are not normally placed in areas where they can bolt.
 Some rescues insist on fenced yards only, others are more lenient and will allow the dog to be walked on lead.
 But none will ever place a dog in such an unrestricted area.
 Our primary concern is the well being of the animal.

 In the Shetland crofts, shelties were inside with the family as well as working outside.
 They thrive on being with those they love, not left alone in the farmyard with the rest of the stock.
 I personally know of two shelties killed by kicks from cattle.
 I have a friend in MN that raises sheep.
 They use their rottie for herding; the shelties are in the house and yard.
 And even the rottie comes inside with the family.
 Coyotes would always be a threat too.
 They never felt they were denying their dog a happy life (now almost 13) but rather with providing it with a safe, happy home.
 I do not think rescue turned down an excellent home and will stand by their decision.
-We saved about 1500 shelties in 1997 and the number for 1998 will no doubt be higher.

 I don't live in Texas: How do I find a Sheltie Rescue organization near me?